ReproducibiliTea-org/reproducibiliTea/_posts/2020-01-20-An-undergraduate's-experience-of-ReproducibiliTea.md

 Now, despite joining the society just 3 months ago, I can explain the main open research principles, identify both good and bad practice and I have a much better grasp of where research, especially psychological research, sits in today’s research climate.
 I’m even working on a project exploring undergraduate’s understanding of open research as part of my placement as a research assistant.

-Attending these meetings has been invaluable, not only by helping me in a practical sense, such as walking me through registered reports and preregistrations, but it has also influenced how I view research more generally.
+Attending these meetings has been invaluable, not only by helping me in a practical sense, such as walking me through [Registered Reports](https://cos.io/rr/) and [preregistrations](https://cos.io/prereg/), but it has also influenced how I view research more generally.
 Many questionable research practices have been discussed in the group.
 For some of these, I was completely unaware of these practices before joining the society, for others, what’s worse is that I was aware of the practices and saw no harm in them.
 The sessions have really improved my understanding of what good research practice is.